adamphillips/railscasts/README.markdown

 # RailsCasts

+    This is a tweaked version of the RailsCasts site used for training purposes.
+Unless you have been specifically sent to this fork, you probably want [the official source](http://github.com/ryanb/railscasts-episodes)

 This is the source code for the [RailsCasts site](http://railscasts.com/).
 If you want the source code for the episodes, see the [railscasts-episodes](http://github.com/ryanb/railscasts-episodes) project.

 Please [let me know](http://railscasts.com/feedback) if you plan to use this app for your site.